VentionCo/mm-python-api/README.md

 ## Connecting to MachineMotion

-If you require more information about how to setup you controller to communicate with your computer or network, consult the ressource below.
+If you require more information about how to setup you controller to communicate with your computer or network, consult the resource below.

 [QuickStart: Connecting to MachineMotion](__documentation/quick_start/machine_motion--quickstart.md)